gamozolabs/OnorineAutoCandy/README.md

 Then, you can click on an NPC and it will automatically turn in the love token.
-If your love token is accepted successfully and you recieve a gift of adoration the addon will automatically open it, and loot every item except for a box of chocolates.
-This will leave a gift that only contains a box of chocolates in it.
+If your love token is accepted successfully and you recieve a gift of adoration the addon will automatically open it, and loot every item except for a box of chocolates, shafted arrow (pet), and bracelets (cure broken heart).
+This will leave the gift with minimal cruft for storage.

 If you are lucky and successfully get a box of chocolates, trade with another character again and the addon will automatically place the gift into the